aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part3.md

 One final thing to appreciate is that resources have dependencies.
 This is automatically handled for you by Terraform, but when reading Terraform code it's important to read things in the right order:

-* aws.tf - Specifies how we connect to Terraform , where the credentials are - and optionally where to store the state file (we are using the default - the local directory)
+* aws.tf - Specifies how we connect to Terraform , where the credentials are - and optionally where to store the state file (we are using the default - the local directory).
-* variables.tf - Defines the variables our terraform code will use
+* variables.tf - Defines the variables our terraform code will use.
-* data*.tf - Any existing resources we will use
+* data*.tf - Any existing resources we will use.
 * vpc.tf - an object most other things depend on in AWS.
-* subnets.tf and security groups mysg*.tf - depends on the vpc and transit gateway
+* subnets.tf and security groups mysg*.tf - depends on the vpc.
-* nat_gateway.tf - depends on subnets and elastic ip
+* nat_gateway.tf - depends on subnets and elastic ip.

-.. and so on...
+.. and so on ..

 Finally
 * instance.tf - has the most dependencies and thus is one of the last resources to be created.